 Make detailed test case scenarios for regressing the testing approach.

-Keep the test case file updated with new scenarios and perform regression testing based on that file.
+Keep the test case file updated with new scenarios and perform regression tests based on that file.

 Create a standard procedure for regressing testing regularly.